 Mississippi's law states that within 10 days of the state attorney general confirming Roe v.
 Wade has been overturned, abortions are prohibited in the state.
 Limited exceptions are provided in cases of rape or when the procedure would preserve the mother's life.

-Arkansas has a law that would ban nearly all abortions in the event that Roe is overturned, except for in the case of a life-threatening medical emergency.
+Arkansas has a law that bans nearly all abortions now that Roe has been overturned, except for in the case of a life-threatening medical emergency.
 A medical provider who violates the law could face up to 10 years in prison, a fine of up to $100,000, or both.